lyccyl1/AISA_UCAS/README.md

-# ✨ DeepfakesAdvTrack - Spring 2025
+# ✨ DeepfakesAdvTrack - Spring 2025 - AISC is mygo
 Hi, every one!

 This is the official repository for DeepfakesAdvTrack, the practice session of the course **Artificial Intelligence Security, Attacks and Defenses** which is offered to graduate students of UCAS in the spring of 2025.